fernandominguez/nodejs-rest-api-boilerplate/CONTRIBUTING.md

 9. Push up your new branch to your forked repo.

 10. In GitHub, send a pull request to `nodejs-rest-api-boilerplate:master`.
 Include an explanation of what you did, and reference any issues if they are related.

+## Code of conduct

+Please read the [code of conduct](https://github.com/fernandominguez/nodejs-rest-api-boilerplate/blob/main/CODE_OF_CONDUCT.md) in the interest of fostering an open and welcoming environment